albmarson/Fiap_Passos_Magicos/README.md

 This repository contains the files and code related to the study proposed by FIAP as part of the final project for the fifth quarter of the postgraduate program in Data Analytics.
 The project, based on data analysis techniques, aims to demonstrate the impact that the `Passos Mágicos NGO` has generated within the community it serves.

-All aspects of data extraction, analysis, and manipulation are documented in this repository, organized into the following folders: `Data Export`, `Data Import`, and `Data Export`.
+All aspects of data extraction, analysis, and manipulation are documented in this repository, organized into the following folders: `Data Export`, `Data Import`, and `Data Analysis`.

 The data presentation was developed using `Power BI`, enabling the creation of an interactive and intuitive dashboard.
 This solution facilitates the exploration of the generated insights, providing clarity and objectivity in the analysis.
 The dashboard is available at the following link: [Datathon Passos Mágicos - Power BI](https://app.powerbi.com/view?r=eyJrIjoiOTU3N2M1OTItMjNmMy00Njk0LTk0N2MtYWEyZTRmZGMwMzIwIiwidCI6IjExZGJiZmUyLTg5YjgtNDU0OS1iZTEwLWNlYzM2NGU1OTU1MSIsImMiOjR9).